GSA/automate.fedramp.gov/content/documentation/ssp/6-security-controls.md

 The FedRAMP implementation-status property at the control's implemented-requirement level is a summary of all statement and/or component level core OSCAL implementation-status designations.
-It must be set to the appropriately based on the least value of child statement or component level implementation-status designations.
+It must be set appropriately based on the least value of child statement or component level implementation-status designations.
 When a statement and/or component level implementation-status designation is not specified, the FedRAMP implementation-status value is assumed.